ButcherBox Subscription Review

 How Long Does ButcherBox Last?

-ButcherBox meat is meant to last as long as possible in the fridge.
-Firstly, each piece of meat from this brand is tightly sealed and can last in the fridge for at least 2 weeks.
-But, if it is removed from the packaging, you can expect your meat to last only 3-5 days
+ButcherBox meat is meant to last as long as possible in the freezer, each piece of meat from this brand is tightly sealed.

 Can You Skip Months With ButcherBox?